-The Portfolio is subject to index sampling risk, which is the chance that the securities selected for an underlying fund, in the aggregate, will not provide investment performance matching that of the underlying fund's target index.
+The Portfolio is subject to index sampling risk, which is the chance that the securities selected for the Portfolio, in the aggregate, will not provide investment performance matching that of the Portfolio's target index.
+Index sampling risk for the Portfolio is expected to be low.